MaastrichtU-IDS/translator-openpredict/README.md

 >
 > On Windows: delete all files in `data` folder, just keep `initial-openpredict-metadata.ttl`

-> See [additional documentation to deploy the OpenPredict API](docs/dev) locally or with Docker.
+> If you are working on improving OpenPredict, you can explore [additional documentation to deploy the OpenPredict API](docs/dev) locally or with Docker.

 ---